 The use of glass as a display cover (for its properties such as strength and radio signal transparency) is described, but interestingly the patent also states that the glass be polished to create a smooth finish, or a blasting operation can be performed to create a rough or textured (matte) finish.
 The interesting point here is that “portions of the glass can also be textured so that the textured surface will disperse light and can be used as a light indicator”.

 The external cross section described may be a tube although the internal structure may vary in shape – for example, rectangular or pill-shaped.
 End caps are also attached to this the housing.

 Curved screens have not yet caught on with the public, who have tended to see them largely as a novelty up to this point.
 Samsung, Apple’s main competitor (and the only other smartphone manufacturer making any money), has already released one device that employs a similar concept – namely the Galaxy Note Edge which was released in the US in November (the UK release date has been delayed to December).

-The Note Edge displays notifications and other relevant information, and is one of the few commercial devices to to use a curved display.
+The Note Edge displays notifications and other relevant information and is one of the few commercial devices to use a curved display.
 Apple may be interested in a similar concept in future iPhones, or it may simply be protecting its intellectual property; either way, the invention paves the way for Apple to consider new screen designs and shapes in a range of future products – perhaps in the iPhone 7.

 The patent credits Scott A. Myers of Saratoga, CA as the inventor of U.S. Patent No. 8,896,563, which was first filed for in 2011.